mmolaei7878/custom_marker/README.md

 ```

-# Notes:
-## 1. You have to add your marker in async function.
-## 2. All other functions work the same above except widget to marker.
+## 1. All other functions work the same above except widget to marker.

 # Widget To Marker